Home About Words Archive Photography Links Surf and Weather

 Tired of consensus builders and do-gooders who want to use the Supreme Court’s ruling to pad their coffers.
 Their focus groups lost us the battle in November.
 While I want Prop.
 8 repealed now, and want to see something on every ballot until it is repealed, I’ll wait until an actual leader emerges before I give again.
 Hopefully it will be someone like these people: Good gays willing to work hard and take personal risks, not just liberals with a spam bot at their disposal.

 Chuck posted this on Wednesday, May 27, 2009 at 4:33 pm.
-No comments yet.
-Be the first.
+Comments Off on Where The Gays Go From Here

 Howling